source-academy/js-slang/src/vm/README.rst

    ---------
    (<>, <>, <>, <>, <>, 0, (os, pc, e).rs) -> (os, pc, e, rs, <>, 0, <>)
+When the thread queue is empty, we restore normal sequential execution.

 Test_and_set Rules
 ^^^^^^^^^^^